Brisbane property

 What is conveyancing?

 Conveyancing is the legal process of transferring property ownership from one party to another.
-In Queensland, it is governed primarily by the Property Law Act 1974 (Qld) and associated legislation including the Land Title Act 1994 (Qld) and the Land Sales Act 1984 (Qld).
+In Queensland, it is governed primarily by the Property Law Act 2023 (Qld), which commenced on 1 August 2025 and replaced the Property Law Act 1974 (Qld).
+Associated legislation includes the Land Title Act 1994 (Qld) and the Land Sales Act 1984 (Qld).

 The conveyancing process includes reviewing the contract of sale, conducting searches (title, body corporate, council, flood mapping), preparing transfer documents, liaising with the other party's legal representative, managing settlement, and registering the transfer with the Queensland Titles Registry.